NadaAdem/Dynamic-Webpage_Javascript/README.md

 ## Project Overview

-Design UFO webpage, which has a dynamic table that allow users to filter for multiple input at the same time and connect to data.js .
+Design UFO webpage, which has a dynamic table that allow users to filter for multiple input at the same time.
 This webpage is built with JavaScript, HTML, and CSS.

 ## Software